praesensco/spree_gift_card/README.md

 * The `Email` will contain details of gift card, amount, code, sender's email and note.
 * One can redeem the gift card by applying gift card code at payment step.

-Contributing
+**Here is a detailed article with screenshot http://vinsol.com/spreecommerce-gift-card** Contributing
 ------------